choke06/Verity/README.md

 Modern AI agents are capable of retrieving vast amounts of information at scale, but still lack a native mechanism for reasoning about the underlying credibility of information.
 This becomes problematic as these agents become integrated into everyday decision making and act on information on behalf of users.

-The goal is to expose the Verity inference engine through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server so that AI agents can incorporate credibility inference directly into their reasoning process.
+The mission is to make the Verity credibility inference engine accessible through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server so that AI systems can incorporate credibility inference directly into their reasoning process.